tillkuhn/ckad-cluster/README.md

 ### Curated kubernetes.io deeplinks

-Since you are allowed to use the offical kubernetes.io documentation it can pay off to bookmark a couple of useful locations for code cut'n'paste, as not to waste time to search for them during the exam under time pressure.
+Since you are allowed to use the offical kubernetes.io documentation, it can pay off to bookmark a couple of useful locations for code cut'n'paste, as not to waste time to search for them during the exam under time pressure.

 * [kubectl Cheat Sheet - Kubernetes](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)